mgba-emu/mgba/README.md

 	make

 Please note that this build of mGBA for Windows is not suitable for distribution, due to the scattering of DLLs it needs to run, but is perfect for development.
 However, if distributing such a build is desired (e.g. for testing on machines that don't have the MSYS2 environment installed), running `cpack -G ZIP` will prepare a zip file with all of the necessary DLLs.

+##### Visual Studio

+To build using Visual Studio is a similarly complicated setup.
+To begin you will need to install [vcpkg](https://github.com/Microsoft/vcpkg).
+After installing vcpkg you will need to install several additional packages:

+    vcpkg install ffmpeg[vpx,x264] libepoxy libpng libzip sdl2 sqlite3

+Note that this installation won't support hardware accelerated video encoding on Nvidia hardware.
+If you care about this, you'll need to install CUDA beforehand, and then substitute `ffmpeg[vpx,x264,nvcodec]` into the previous command.

+You will also need to install Qt.
+Unfortunately due to Qt being owned and run by an ailing company as opposed to a reasonable organization there is no longer an offline open source edition installer for the latest version, so you'll need to either fall back to an [old version installer](https://download.qt.io/official_releases/qt/5.12/5.12.9/qt-opensource-windows-x86-5.12.9.exe) (which wants you to create an otherwise-useless account, but you can bypass temporarily setting an invalid proxy or otherwise disabling networking), use the online installer (which requires an account regardless), or use vcpkg to build it (slowly).
+None of these are great options.
+For the installer you'll want to install the applicable MSVC versions.
+Note that the offline installers do not support MSVC 2019.
+For vcpkg you'll want to install it as such, which will take quite a while, especially on quad core or less computers:

+    vcpkg install qt5-base qt5-multimedia

+Next, open Visual Studio, select Clone Repository, and enter `https://github.com/mgba-emu/mgba.git`.
+When Visual Studio is done cloning, go to File > CMake and open the CMakeLists.txt file at the root of the checked out repository.
+From there, mGBA can be developed in Visual Studio similarly to other Visual Studio CMake projects.

 #### Toolchain building